 You will be able to type the answers to your essay questions in the online exam.
 For more information regarding the online History exams, please review the videos found here.

-Theory examination results are generally available six weeks after the examination.
-Students are then able to view their graded paper online.
-Scans of the theory papers will be available eight to ten weeks after the date of the examination.
+Advanced Theory examination results (written through Zoom) are generally available six weeks after the examination.
+Scans of the theory papers will be available eight to ten weeks after the examination in their MyRCM account.

 A switch from the study guide option to the standalone exam may be possible as long as you have not yet submitted any unit tests.
 To request a switch, please contact us.
 Please note that it is currently not possible to upgrade from the standalone exam option (which was purchased using an exam credit) to the study guide with exam option.